newrelic/entity-definitions/docs/candidate_relationships.md

 5. Create a new pull request and make sure all the automatic validations are successfully executed.

-6. Wait for our team to review the pull request and iterate on the feedbacks.
+6. Wait for our team to review the pull request and iterate on the feedback.

-7. Once it is approved, merged to the main branch and a new release is issued, it is available to you.
+7. Once approved, merged to the main branch and a new release is issued, it is available for you to use.

 8. Enjoy your new candidate relationship! :tada: